'We would have built you a statue': Is Marco Rose's move to Borussia Dortmund really the right decision? | DW | 16.02.2021

 Eberl has already shown what that strategy looks like in real life.
 In April 2019, he announced early that Rose would replace Dieter Hecking at the end of that season, and he's acted decisively again now, giving Gladbach time to identity a successor.

-No wonder his disappointment was tangible in the otherwise sober lines of Gladbach's statement on Monday.
+But his disappointment was tangible reading between the sober lines of Gladbach's statement on Monday.
 "We've had many discussions about Marco's future in recent weeks," he said.
-"Unfortunately, he has decided to make use of a clause in his contract."
+"Unfortunately, he has decided to make use of a clause in his contract ..."

 Even the fans would have forgiven Rose for the derby against Cologne.
 "Marco, we would have built you a statue at the end of your time with us," wrote the supporters' club once the derby emotions had cooled.
 "The values, the passion and the will to win which you transmit to our team strike a chord with us and make us dream."